 The Goberian is a friendly, loving and outgoing dog that loves to be around people.
 This pup took the most desirable traits from both parents and is still affectionate and family orientated like the Golden Retriever, but is also very outgoing and playful like the Husky.

 Due to the fact that they are so active, they love to be around people and will thrive in an environment where they can exercise a lot.
 They make great playmates for children, but also love to spend time cuddling with their owners.
 Unfortunately, they can be prone to separation anxiety and do not like to be left alone.
 This is something to keep in mind if you are out for hours at a time.

 The Husky is quite a protective breed and often the Goberian can inherit this.
 They are not aggressive at all, but will feel they have dominance over strangers.
-Don’t let this put you off though, they do not make a good guard dog or watchdog — they’re too loving and friendly for that!
+Don’t let this put you off though, they do make a good guard dog or watchdog, despite being a loving and friendly breed!